ARIHANT218/Quick-Chat/README.md

 # 💬 Quick Chat

-**Quick Chat** is a modern, real-time chat application with built-in **user authentication**, allowing secure and instant communication between multiple users.
-It’s designed for speed, simplicity, and extensibility — perfect for teams, communities, or demo projects.
+**Quick Chat** is a full-stack real-time chat application with secure **user authentication** and **MongoDB** integration.
+It allows multiple users to communicate instantly in a clean, responsive interface.
+Designed for teams, demo projects, or personal use, Quick Chat delivers performance, simplicity, and extensibility.

 ---

 ## 🚀 Features

-- 🔒 **User Authentication** (Register & Login)
+- 🔒 **User Authentication** (Register & Login with JWT)
 - 💬 Real-time messaging between users
 - 🧑‍🤝‍🧑 Multi-user support
-- 🔄 Live message updates via WebSockets or APIs
+- 🔄 Live message updates using WebSockets or APIs
+- 🧾 Messages stored in MongoDB
-- 📱 Fully responsive design (mobile & desktop)
+- 📱 Responsive UI for desktop & mobile
-- 🌙 Clean UI built with React and Tailwind CSS
+- 🌙 Built with React + Tailwind CSS

 ---